dmbarbour/wikilon/docs/AwelonLang.md

 ## Named Locals

 An intriguing opportunity for editable views is support for lambdas and let-expressions.
-This would ameliorate use cases where point-free programming is pointlessly onerous.
-Consider adapting the locals syntax used in [Kitten language](http://kittenlang.org/):
+This would ameliorate use cases where point-free programming is pointlessly onerous, and support a more conventional programming style if desired.
+Consider the locals syntax used in [Kitten language](http://kittenlang.org/):

         -> X Y Z; CODE   ==  "X Y Z"(/2)(@λ)d CODE'

-The `"X Y Z"(/2)(@λ)d` fragment is a lambda comment.
+When used at the head of a program, the arrow effectively creates a lambda.
+This syntax also supports let expressions as in `6 7 * -> X; CODE`.
+On the right hand side, the `"X Y Z"(/2)(@λ)d` fragment is a lambda comment.
 It allows us to later render the program using the same variable names.

-We can compute `CODE' = T(Z, T(Y, T(X, CODE)))` with the following algorithm:
+We can compute `CODE' = T(Z, T(Y, T(X, CODE)))` with a simple algorithm:

-        Extract Value Argument

-        T(X,E) - extract *value* X from E such that:
-            T(X,E) does not contain X
-            X T(X,E) == E

         T(X, E) | E does not contain X      => d E T(X, X)                             =>
+        T(X, [onF][onT] if)                 => [T(X, onF)][T(X, onT)] if
+            (... and other conditional expressions ...)
         T(X, [E])                           => [T(X,E)] b
         T(X, F G)
             | only F contains X             => T(X,F) G
             | only G contains X             => [F] a T(X,G)
             | otherwise                     => c [T(X,F)] a T(X,G)

-This is the extract argument algorithm adjusted for named values.
-Conveniently, we only use the four Awelon primitive combinators, and the result is about as concise as we can reasonably expect.
-These rewrites can be reversed, or we could just partially compute `X Y Z CODE'`, to recover the original `CODE` for rendering.

-*Note:* Optimizing conditional behavior (so we don't copy data into each branch) might require special handling, e.g. of `[Cases] a i` patterns.

-recognition of `(case)` annotations and other staged evaluation techniques to avoid unnecessary copy of the value between branches.
-We might further optimize for stuff like automatically deconstructing tuple values.
-But even without such extensions, named locals are simple and useful.
+This algorithm is adapted from the optimization using free variables.
+The main difference is that we know our variables are named values and we need special handling for conditional behaviors.

+For conditional behavior, we do not want to copy data into each branch then select one.
+Doing so would be inefficient and a potential violation of substructural properties.
+Instead, we leave the value on the stack then rewrite each branch to access or drop that variable.
+The editable view must specialize for conditional expressions.
+Fortunately, the simple rule for `if` above would also work for sums, optional values, lists, etc..

 ## Namespaces